Open Source IAM Platforms

 Key Features

-• Identity brokering and social login integration
+• Identity brokering with social login providers

 • User federation with LDAP and Active Directory